Frequently Asked Questions

 If I get a position what will happen before I arrive?

 You will be issued with a letter confirming your employment.
 This letter will include where to go on your first day, who to meet and at what time.
 You will also receive information on induction and who will be contacting you.
 Although you will not be able to access some buildings at the University until you have an activated access card receptions are generally accessible.
-If you require a map of the campus you can download a pdf map from this page, or click on the Campus Map link in the website header.
+If you require a map of the campus you can download a pdf map from the travel directions page.

 The following documents must be provided before you start work at the University, so please bring them along to your interview: